dotnet/csharplang/spec/expressions.md

 results in a compile-time error.
 Instantiation of the sub-arrays can instead be performed manually, as in

 int\[\]\[\] a = new int\[100\]\[\];\
-for (int i = 0; i &lt; 100; i++) a\[i\] = new int\[5\];
+for (int i = 0; i < 100; i++) a\[i\] = new int\[5\];

-*end example*\]
+> [!NOTE]

-\[*Note*: When an array of arrays has a “rectangular” shape, that is when the sub-arrays are all of the same length, it is more efficient to use a multi-dimensional array.
+> When an array of arrays has a “rectangular” shape, that is when the sub-arrays are all of the same length, it is more efficient to use a multi-dimensional array.
 In the example above, instantiation of the array of arrays creates 101 objects—one outer array and 100 sub-arrays.
 In contrast,

 int\[,\] = new int\[100, 5\];

-creates only a single object, a two-dimensional array, and accomplishes the allocation in a single statement. *end note*\]
+creates only a single object, a two-dimensional array, and accomplishes the allocation in a single statement.

-\[*Example*: The following are examples of implicitly typed array creation expressions:
+The following are examples of implicitly typed array creation expressions:

 var a = new\[\] { 1, 10, 100, 1000 }; // int\[\]